thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         title: 'Input the node name, e.g., "Transform Incoming Message" and add the JavaScript code (please copy and paste it from the snippet above) to send further only "distance" readings.'
     3:
         image: /images/edge/use-cases/data-filtering/update-root-item-4.png
-        title: 'Delete the connection between the "Save Timeseries" and "Push to Cloud" nodes.
-Select the connection path, then click on the "X" icon to delete it.'
+        title: 'Delete the connection between the "save timeseries" and "push to cloud" nodes.
+Select the connection path, then click on the ("X") icon to delete it.'
     4:
         image: /images/edge/use-cases/data-filtering/update-root-item-5.png
-        title: 'Drag a connection from the "Save Timeseries" to the transformation script node.'
+        title: 'Drag a connection from the "save timeseries" to the transformation script node.'
     5:
         image: /images/edge/use-cases/data-filtering/update-root-item-6.png
         title: 'Choose "Success" from the dropdown list, and click the "Add" button.'
     6:
         image: /images/edge/use-cases/data-filtering/update-root-item-8.png
-        title: 'Drag a connection from "Transform Incoming Message" to the "Push to Cloud" node.'
+        title: 'Drag a connection from "Transform Incoming Message" to the "push to cloud" node.'
     7:
         image: /images/edge/use-cases/data-filtering/update-root-item-9.png
         title: 'Choose "Success" from the dropdown list, and click the "Add" button.'